Liechtenstein's Castles

 Interesting Facts About Liechtenstein

 • There are only three sovereign principalities in the world, including Liechtenstein.
 Andorra and Monaco are the other two.
-Principles are sovereign states ruled by princes or princesses.
+A principality is a sovereign state ruled by a prince or princess.

 • After Nauru, Tuvalu, Palau, and San Marino, Liechtenstein has the fifth-smallest population of independent countries worldwide.

-• Until 1719, Liechtenstein was the two counties of Vaduz and Schellenberg before it acquired its present name and became an independent principality.
+• Until 1719, the county consisted of the two counties of Vaduz and Schellenberg, before adopting its present name and becoming an independent principality.

 • In 1866, Liechtenstein gained complete independence.

 • Liechtenstein is considered one of the safest countries in the world.
-The risk of travel security is deemed to be “insignificant.”
+The risk to travel security is deemed “insignificant.”

 • There are no airports in Liechtenstein.
 Those traveling from Switzerland or Austria (or driving) must use public transportation to enter Liechtenstein.

 • A yellow crown at the top left corner of Liechtenstein’s flag is horizontally striped blue and red.
-Red represents the fires in homes in the evening, and blue represents the sky, which means the unity of the people and their prince.
-Haiti’s flag was found to have the same blue and red design as Liechtenstein’s during the 1936 Summer Olympics.
+Red represents the fires in homes at night, and blue represents the sky, symbolizing the unity of the people and their prince.
+Haiti’s flag was found to have the same blue-and-red design as Liechtenstein’s at the 1936 Summer Olympics.
 The following year, Liechtenstein’s flag was adorned with a yellow crown to avoid future confusion.

 Liechtenstein Flag